SMRxT/style-guide/elm/README.md

 Large `case..of` statements hurts compile time.
 It might be possible that some of your constructors can be combined, for example `type Msg = Open | Close` could actually be `type Msg = SetOpenState Bool`

+## General Guidelines

+### Only expose types, not functions

+Use fully-qualified names when calling functions.
+This helps with name collisions and it helps with navigation.

 ## Tooling